sal55/langs/MLang.md/readme.md

 * These were in-house tools, now are hobbyist projects used as personal tools.
 As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported.

-* Besides, there is a huge range of things that people expect from a language these days, which are not going to get done (especially someone adverse to working with modern tools:
+* Besides, there is a huge range of auxiliary things that people expect from a language these days, which are not going to get done (especially someone adverse to working with modern tools:
   * Syntax highlighting, IDE support (language servers?)
   * Tons of ready-to-use libraries
   * Widely-tested many people over millions of lines of code
+  * Debugging tools or at least support
   * Tutorials and reference material attractively presented (ie. not in Github markdown!)

-* They are likely to work on Linux again (which apparently most developers are on); such experiments have been done and those boxes ticked, but I don't routinely use Linux myself.
+* They are not likely to work on Linux again (which apparently most developers are on); such experiments have been done and those boxes ticked, but I work on Windows.

 * Since for the first 10-15 years the languages worked in isolaton from most other software (only under basic file systems), they are insular and interaction with anything else has been poorly developed.
 They can only talk to the world via DLL shared libraries.
 Or files.
+And cannot work with other tools or frameworks.

-* Lots of aspects that people might expect are not covered at all, since I've never worked with them: threading and parallel execution; networking; debugging
+* Lots of aspects that people might expect are not covered at all, since I've never worked with them: threading and parallel execution and networking for example.

 Put like this, there's quite a lot that can go into developing a complete language!
-However there might be the odd interesting idea here that people find useful.
+However there might still be the odd interesting idea here that people find useful.